breatheco-de/spoofing-and-DoS-lab/README.md

-# Spoofing and DDoS on web site
+# Spoofing and DoS on web site

-This practice will allow you to better understand spoofing and DDoS techniques, as well as their effects in a web environment.
+This practice will allow you to better understand spoofing and DoS techniques, as well as their effects in a web environment.

 <!-- hide -->
 <a href="https://www.4geeksacademy.co"><img height="280" align="right" src="https://github.com/4GeeksAcademy/deploying-wordpress-debian/blob/master/js-bg-badge.png"></a>